tisztamo/protosun/_posts/2015-06-21-organizing-loading-javascript.md

 >Far from a full-featured build system, but it works for this small project, was an hour to write and its only dependency is the OS command shell.

 > The HTML now contains only two `<script>` tags: for `loader.js` and `main.js`.
 In production, this means three script load, which is acceptable.
+Going down to two is easy but it disfigures the code.
 I think that going down to one is only possible if you maintain a separate branch for the production code, or if you use a build system that modifies your HTML and/or scripts.

 ### Conclusion